Putting College Football On Notice

 This is a message for college football programs across the country — consider yourself warned.

 For its entire existence, Virginia Tech has played small ball when it comes to finances.
 The Hokies have never led the way in fundraising or sponsorship dollars.
-Even after Frank Beamer and Michael Vick made Virginia Tech a nationally relevant brand, the Hokies have never been able to compete with the Alabamas, the Georgias, and the Ohio States on the balance sheet.
+Even after Frank Beamer and Michael Vick made Virginia Tech a nationally-relevant brand, the Hokies have never been able to compete with the Alabamas, the Georgias, and the Ohio States on the balance sheet.

 Until now.